Bringing Nature Home to Your Jersey-Friendly Yard

 Saturday, October 14, 2017 • 8:30 a.m. to 3:00 p.m.

-Ocean County College (Gateway Building Lecture Hall), Toms River, New Jersey
+Ocean County College, Gateway Building, Toms River, New Jersey

 Keynote Speaker: Doug Tallamy, University of Delaware Professor of Entomology and Wildlife Ecology and author of “Bringing Nature Home”and “The Living Landscape”

-Learn from the experts how to create wildlife habitat, improve soil health, and conserve water in your own yard.
-The keynote speaker will be Doug Tallamy, author of “Bringing Nature Home” and “The Living Landscape,” books that have sparked a national conversation about sustaining wildlife by planting native species at home.
+Attendees learned from the experts how to create wildlife habitat, improve soil health, and conserve water in their own yards.
+The keynote speaker was Doug Tallamy, author of “Bringing Nature Home” and “The Living Landscape,” books that have sparked a national conversation about sustaining healthy ecosystems by planting native species at home.

-The day will include a native plant sale and exhibitors with plenty of information to get you started on your Jersey-Friendly Yard.
-See the agenda below for more details.
+The day included a native plant sale and exhibitors with plenty of information about landscaping for a healthier environment.

 Questions?
 Email Karen Walzer, Barnegat Bay Partnership Public Outreach Coordinator, at email@example.com or call her at 732-255-0472 x 2.